 The Reserve and Visitor Center are closed on Mondays and Tuesdays.
 When the Reserve is closed you cannot access the trails, restrooms, or visitor center.

-To walk the trails, there is a $4.00 day-use fee (cash or check, no credit cards) for adults 16 and older; children are free; entry is also free with a California hunting or fishing license.
-An annual pass is available for $20.75.
+Admission is free to the Visitor Center, restrooms and picnic area.
+To walk the trails there is a $4.12 day-use fee (credit cards only) for adults 16 and older; children are free; entry is also free with a California hunting or fishing license.
+An annual CDFW Lands pass is available for $22.92.

 Binoculars are available for loan.
 There is no extra charge for tours.
 Admission is free to the Visitor Center and picnic areas.